 Golden Milk Spiced Chai includes organic black tea for gentle stimulating benefits.
 Although I have never found black tea’s natural caffeine to be a problem if I decided to have a cup at night, you might prefer a decaffeinated variety of black tea or an herbal variation such as honeybush or red rooibos.
-I purposely kept the ginger and black pepper content in the below recipe modest to make it crowd pleasing.
+I purposely kept the ginger and black pepper content in the below recipe modest to make it crowd-pleasing.
 Spices can be adjusted or substituted to your preference.
 Personally, I like it SPICY, adding roughly double the ginger and black pepper than I indicate in the recipe.
 I formulate this tea in larger particle form (as opposed to powdered herbs), then strain through a tea strainer before serving.
-Sweetener was not included in this recipe so people can adjust the chai to the personal tastes.
+A sweetener was not included in this recipe so people can adjust the chai to their personal taste.

 - .5oz ginger granules

 - 1 teaspoon coarsely ground black pepper or more depending on your taste